 Once started, it may take a few minutes to complete.
 After completion, you can view your storefront with the URL provided in the release message.

 You can confirm your build success through the Heroku dashboard as well.
-The Heroku Resources tab will display a free dyno with web npm start.
+The Heroku Resources tab will display a free dyno.
 The dashboard may need to be refreshed once the deployment has been completed to see these updates.